 There’s this misconception that the higher the strength, the more effective.
 Wrong.
 Everyone’s skin is different.
 Depending on your skin type and retinoid history (whether you’re a newbie or veteran user), you want a strength level that is best suited for your skin.
 This will help you get the best results and experience over time.

-2. Do not use more than a pea-sized amount.
-Using more than a pea-sized will increase your risk of dryness, irritation, and redness.
+- Do not use more than a pea-sized amount.
+What is Tretinoin’s best amount?
+Using more than a pea-sized amount will increase your risk of dryness, irritation, and redness.
 It does not increase efficacy.
-Retinoids diffuse under the skin upon application and a pea-sized amount is all you need.
+A pea-sized amount is all you need.

 You may have heard some myths about retinoids.
 If not, you eventually will.
 With the help of our dermatologists, we’ve demystified the most common retinoid rumors once and for all.